Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 ### QUESTION 1

-Which **two components in the custom AI agent design should the CFO evaluate** in the quarterly agent analysis?
+Which <mark>**two components in the custom AI agent design should the CFO evaluate**</mark> in the quarterly agent analysis?
 Each correct answer presents part of the solution.

 NOTE: Each correct selection is worth one point.